-The Company uses natural gas to operate, and some of its main raw materials are paraxylene, ethylene and monoethylene glycol (MEG), ethane and terephthalic acid (PTA).
-Therefore, an increase in the price of natural gas, paraxylene, ethylene, monoethylene glycol (MEG), ethane or terephthalic acid (PTA), would have a negative impact on the operating cash flows.
-The objective of the hedge designated by the Company is to mitigate against the exposure in the price increase of the aforementioned commodities, for future purchases by contracting swaps where a variable price is received and a fixed price is paid.
-In the case of PET, the Company uses these derivatives to hedge against sales related to this commodity.
-The Company has implemented strategies called roll-over, through which it analyzes on a monthly basis if more derivatives are contracted to expand the time or the amount of coverage; currently, the Company has contracted hedges until December 2023.
-Raw material derivatives are mirrored to Alpek Polyester USA, Alpek Polyester México and Alpek Polyester UK, as the risk lies in such entities, and derivative financial instruments are contracted by Alpek Polyester; this process is carried out through the formalization of internal derivatives to be able to apply hedging accounting.
+The Company uses natural gas to operate, as well as some of its main raw materials are paraxylene, ethylene and monoethylene glycol (MEG).
+Therefore, an increase in the prices of natural gas, paraxylene, ethylene, monoethylene glycol (MEG), or propylene, would have negative effects on the cash flow of the operation.
+The objective of the Company's designated hedge is to mitigate against exposure to price increases of the aforementioned generic goods for future purchases, by contracting swaps where a variable price is received and a fixed price is paid.
+In the case of PET, the Company uses these derivatives to hedge sales related to this asset.
+The Company has implemented strategies called roll-over, through which it analyzes monthly if more derivatives are contracted to expand the time or amount of coverage; currently, coverage contracted until December 2026 is maintained.
+Commodity derivatives are mirrored to Alpek Polyester USA, Alpek Polyester Mexico, Alpek Polyester Brazil and Alpek Polyester UK, since the risk is in these entities and the derivative instruments are contracted by Alpek Polyester; this process is carried out through the formalization of internal derivatives in order to apply hedge accounting.